fbpx

 • Swimwear & cover up.

 • Layers – jumper, jacket, hat, scarf, gloves depending on the weather.
-Remember, even deserts get cool at night so think layers, layers, layers.
+Remember, even deserts get cool at night so think layers, layers, layers for those chilly evenings.

 • Socks: normal, hiking and thick woolly campfire ones.